Particular/docs.particular.net/transports/msmq/troubleshooting.md

 ## Number of messages in Outgoing queues has a high value

-Outgoing queues shows 3 values:
+Outgoing queues show three values:

 - Number of messages
 - Unacknowledged (msgs)
 - Unprocessed (msgs)

 By default *Number of messages* shows the count of messages that have not yet been delivered or processed.
 It does not indicate the number of messages that still need to be sent.
 Calculate the number of unsent messages by subtracting *Unprocessed (msgs)* from *Number of messages*.
-This means that if an endpoint at the receipient is stopped or slow, the messages remaining to be processed are included in this count.
+This means that if an endpoint at the recipient is stopped or slow, the messages remaining to be processed are included in this count.

 When MSMQ dead-lettering is disabled *Number of messages* will only indicate the number of messages remaining to be delivered. *Unprocessed (msgs)* will always show the value 0 when dead lettering is disabled.